Riead2001/quiz_app/README.md

-# 🎲 Roll Dice - Flutter App
+# 📚 Flutter Quiz App

-A simple and fun Flutter application that simulates rolling a dice.
-This project was built as part of my Flutter learning journey to understand the basics of widgets, state management, and UI design.
+A simple **quiz application** built with Flutter.
+This app demonstrates fundamental concepts of Flutter development, such as widget trees, navigation, state management, and user interaction.

-## 📱 Features
+## 🧠 Features

-- 🎲 Tap a button to roll the dice
-- 📷 Dice images change based on random values (1–6)
-- 🌈 Beautiful gradient background
+- ✅ Start screen with quiz logo and a "Start Quiz" button
+- 📄 Question screen with multiple-choice answers
-- 💡 Practice with `StatelessWidget` and `StatefulWidget`
+- 💡 Interactive UI using `StatefulWidget` and `StatelessWidget`
+- 🎨 Gradient background for an appealing visual experience
+- 🧼 Clean and minimal design

 ## 🛠️ Built With

 - Flutter
 - Dart

-## 📸 Screenshots

-(Will be uploaded)

 ## 🚀 Getting Started